 Interestingly, researchers discovered this when asking people about cloud computing.

-Social interactions, in particular on Facebook, Twitter, and mobile phones, refer to the “physical bubble” around each of us causing discomfort when others get too close to us.
+Social interactions, particularly on Facebook, Twitter, and mobile phones, refer to the “physical bubble” around us, causing discomfort when others get too close.

-This mental and physical “distance” is a major factor affecting communication effectiveness.
-Speaking and listening clearly makes us feel more secure, thereby lowering psychological distance.
-Likewise, nervousness and poor communication rises as psychological distance rises.
+This mental and physical “distance” significantly affects communication effectiveness.
+Speaking and listening make us feel more secure, thereby lowering psychological distance.
+Likewise, nervousness and poor communication arise due to psychological distance.

-When I conducted telephone communication workshops, I asked participants at the beginning of the workshop: “if you’re in San Francisco talking on the phone with someone in New York, what is the “distance” between you.
-Usually, people wondered about the trick answer, although I assured everyone wasn’t a right or wrong answer.
+When I conducted telephone communication workshops, I asked participants at the beginning of the seminar: “if you’re in San Francisco talking on the phone with someone in New York, what is the “distance” between you?
+Usually, people wondered about the trick answer, although I assured everyone it wasn’t a right or wrong answer.

 After prodding participants, some of them responded.
 A few people mentioned physical distance.
 “If someone’s in San Francisco talking with another person in New York, the distance is 3,000 miles.”
 Others said, “it depends on whether you know the person.”
 In other words, people have lower psychological distance when interacting with friends.

 As psychological distance drops, therefore, acceptance of cloud computing and other technologies rises.